docent-net/renemoser.net/source/_posts/2014-04-28-manage-bind-and-zones-files-using-ansible.md

 {% endverbatim %}
 ~~~

+In the next step, we can use our role `ansible-role-bind` for syncing the generated zone to the nameservers.

-With the role `ansible-role-bind` and the variable `bind_masterzones_path` pointing to the destination path of our generated templates and the `bind_config_master_zones` having all domain items in the same format we used in our generate_zones.yml play.
+To achieve that, the variable `bind_masterzones_path` must point to the destination path of our generated templates and the `bind_config_master_zones` must have at least all identical domain items just like we used in the generate play.

+In an production setup, I would recommend to use variables for all domain items and put them in the `group_vars/all/zones` and `group_vars/nameservers`.

 ~~~
 {% verbatim %}---